dhaitz/matplotlib-style-voting/README.md

   - gh-polls doesnt allow to query the number of votes per style directly, only the images (SVG).
   As they are needed for the order of the styles, the vote count is extracted from the SVG via regex ...

-- The style demo images are not checked in, but are dynamically generated at app startup.
+- ~~The style demo images are not checked in, but are dynamically generated at app startup.
-This would allow easy adding of new styles via pull request (add a new style with URL in `styles.json`).
+This would allow easy adding of new styles via pull request (add a new style with URL in `styles.json`).~~
+- Style images are checked in due to Heroku app boot timeout restrictions
   - ⚠️ However, as adding new styles would require the creation of a new poll, not accepting any PRs at the moment

 - Possible improvements: